lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 Packages installed with ``pip`` will be placed in a subdirectory of the home directory.
 These packages are only guaranteed to work when the conda environment in which they are installed is activated.

-If you need to install other conda packages but don't need to use them at the same time as the ``rubin-env`` and LSST Science Pipelines packages, you can install them into a new conda environment.
+If it's necessary to install other conda packages but don't need to use them at the same time as the ``rubin-env`` and LSST Science Pipelines packages, you can install them into a new conda environment.
 Start by doing ``source /opt/lsst/software/stack/loadLSST.bash`` to initialize conda.
 Use the ``conda create -n myenv`` command to create the new environment.
 Use the ``conda activate myenv`` command to activate this environment.
 Use the ``mamba install {package} ...`` command to install one or more packages into the environment.
 (``mamba`` is a faster version of conda for installing packages.)
 If the package to be installed is not available from the current channels, then the channel will have to be specified, e.g., ``mamba install -c {channel} {package}``.
-When you're done using the environment and want to revert to the ``rubin-env`` one, use ``conda deactivate``.
+When done using the environment and want to revert to the ``rubin-env`` one, use ``conda deactivate``.

-If you need to directly extend the ``rubin-env`` environment with other conda packages, the only way to do so at present is to clone the environment.
+If it's necessary to directly extend the ``rubin-env`` environment with other conda packages, the only way to do so at present is to clone the environment.
 This is a time- and space-consuming process, so we do not recommend it.

 More Complex User Installs